attdona/zakke/README.md

 Zakke is work in progress, but we think that an early community involvement is better than a late perfect solution.

-At the moment some [strange SDCC behaviors](https://github.com/attdona/zakke/wiki/contiki-patches) have to be further investigated; help from the SDCC developers would be really appreciated!

 ## Roadmap